Official websites use .mil

 AFWERX is the Air Force's team of innovators who encourage and facilitate connections across industry, academia, and military to create transformative opportunities and foster a culture of innovation.
 Their mission is to help solve problems and enhance the effectiveness of the service by enabling thoughtful, deliberate, ground-up innovation.
 AFWERX was established in 2017 by the Secretary of the Air Force and reports to the Vice Chief of Staff of the Air Force.
 Through the AFWERX open topic solicitations, small businesses are able to submit innovative solutions that have not yet been identified as a need by the warfighter.

 In September 2020, AFWERX was adopted as an official Air Force organization under Air Force Research Laboratory.
-In this transition, the Air Force SBIR/STTR program office was moved within AFWERX.
+In this transition, the Department of the Air Force SBIR/STTR program was moved within AFWERX.

 The Small Business Innovation Research (SBIR) Open Topic program operates on a single solicitation that is an open call for all solutions - this allows businesses the flexibility to bring us tools and technology we didn't think to ask for.

-This program is open to startups and small businesses with less than 500 employees that are majority American-owned.
+This program is open to for-profit small businesses with 500 or fewer employees that are US majority owned.

 The U.S. Air Force SBIR/STTR program offers contracts.
 It does NOT offer grants.